KanatAkmatov/my-cv-1/README.md

  (Institut Applied Informatics).
 At the moment I'm going to the IT-RUN courses.
-  My goal:  start a career as junior Front-End developer in company X and in 5 years grown up to team leader.
+  My goal:  start a career as junior Front-End developer in company X and in 5 years grow up to team leader.

 ---

 ##  _Skills:_